 whileloop iterates over each line infile.txt.
 IFS= read -r linecaptures the content of each line without trimming spaces or interpreting backslashes.

-Automating log file processing is another practical scenario where read proves invaluable:
+Automating log file processing is another practical scenario where read proves invaluable.
+The loop below follows /var/log/syslog continuously so new entries trigger your automation immediately:

 while IFS= read -r log_entry; do